Automated Market Maker¶

 A smart contract containing a collection of digital assets accumulated to enable trading and/or yield oppertunities.

-A maker is a user who provides asset upfront to facilitate trades with takers on an exchange.
+A maker is a user who provides assets upfront to facilitate trades with takers on an exchange.
 An example of a maker in crypto are liquidity providers.

 A taker is a user who trades with pre-existing assets provided by makers on an exchange.

 A trading pair is the name of the pairing of assets.
 Typically pairs are named asset x - asset y and the number symbolizing price is presented at amount of token x / per token y.